 I’m on my third La Croix; sans any kind of alcohol I could get my spasmodic hands on.

 So yes.
 Life has slowed down.
-A necessary component to this society imposed lapse in life.
-Peaceful pace.may not be the best description of how I am currently adjusting to this new, temporary normal.
+A necessary component of this society imposed lapse in life.
+Peaceful pace may not be the best description of how I am currently adjusting to this new temporary normal.
 I would beg that at best, I am finding some form of contentment and adjustment to this confining situation.

-I may be forming some robust and unhealthy resentments.
+I am forming some robust and unhealthy resentments.

-My heart may race for a few panicked moments each day during this confinement.
+My heart races for a few panicked moments each day during this confinement.

 Yet, I am sober.
-The minutae of these 14 days offers a treasure trove of growth.
+The minutiae of these 14 days offers a treasure trove of growth.
 Cherished time to dig deep and excavate more of my life that requires attention and repair.